 4.14 Independent Legal Advice.
-The Executive agrees that he has obtained or has had an opportunity to obtain independent legal advice in connection with this to Confidentiality Agreement and Assignment of Inventions

-Agreement, and further acknowledge that he has read, understands, and agrees to be bound by all of the terms and conditions contained his herein.
+The Executive agrees that he has obtained or has had an opportunity to obtain independent legal advice in connection with this Agreement, and further acknowledge that he has read, understands, and agrees to be bound by all of the terms and conditions contained his herein.